 Our four core program strategies describe the strategic, regional grantmaking we do as a community foundation: Arts and Culture for Social and Racial Justice; Capacity Building with a Racial Equity Lens; Community Organizing, Power Building and Movement Building; and Fostering Inclusive Economic Models.

 Investing For Social Good

-Traditionally, only about 5 to 10% of a community foundation’s assets are distributed as grants each year.
-Where and how the remainder of the foundation’s assets are invested can greatly increase impact — or unintentionally work against our mission.
-Since 2018, EBCF has aimed to align our investments with our mission and values.
+Typically, only about 5 to 10% of a community foundation’s assets are distributed as grants each year.
+Where and how the remainder of a foundation’s assets are invested can greatly increase impact — or unintentionally work against our mission.
+Nearly 100% of EBCF’s investments are aligned to our mission and values.
 That means prioritizing Black, Indigenous, and people of color-owned (BIPOC-owned) and women-owned business enterprises to manage our investment portfolios.
-EBCF also offers opportunities for donors and fundholders to consider program-related impact investments as part of our work toward building inclusive economies.
+EBCF also offers opportunities for donors and fund advisors to consider program-related impact investments as part of our work toward building inclusive economies.

-To mobilize additional power and capital within our communities, EBCF is working with a substantial base of nearly 500 individual donors and fundholders in a transformative approach to donor engagement that encourages donors to find joy and love for the community of people they create change with.
+To mobilize additional power and capital within our communities, EBCF is working with a substantial base of nearly 500 individual donors and fund advisors in a transformative approach to donor engagement that encourages donors to find joy and love for the community of people they create change with.

 Learn more about our work and our communities on our blog, Inside EBCF

 President & CEO Brandi Howard shares her story and the guiding principles she brings to EBCF’s framework for A Just East Bay.

 CFO Valerie Red-Horse Mohl Appointed to U.S. Treasury Department Advisory Committee on Racial Equity